The Science Behind

 |---|---|---|

-52 real cycling rides (47 from the GoldenCheetah OpenData corpus + 5 from the developer's Tacx Neo 2T) were replayed through the system.
+52 real cycling rides (47 from the GoldenCheetah OpenData corpus + 5 internal Tacx Neo 2T rides) were replayed through the system.
 Total: 77 ride-hours.

 | Metric | Value |